flokk.

 Princes Street and Victoria Street Shopping

-Walk through the New Town along Princes Street before cutting back to the atmospheric curved Victoria Street in Old Town, which is lined with independent shops selling Scottish gifts, tartan goods, an
+Walk through the New Town along Princes Street before cutting back to the atmospheric curved Victoria Street in Old Town, which is lined with independent shops selling Scottish gifts, tartan goods, and the kind of quirky small items kids actually want to spend pocket money on.
+Geoffrey Tailor Highland Crafts is a standout for anyone curious about kilts.

 shopping